Langlands reciprocity for C*-algebras

-Let $V$ be a $G$-coherent variety defined over $\mathbf{C}$.
+Let $V$ be a complex projective variety.
 Following [Pimsner 1983] \cite{Pim1} we shall think of $V$ as a compact metrizable topological space $X$.
 Recall that for a homeomorphism $\varphi: X\to X$ the point $x\in X$ is called {\it non-wandering} if for each neighborhood $U$ of $x$ and every $N>0$ there exists $n>N$ such that

 (In other words, the point $x$ does not ``wander'' too far from its initial position in the space $X$.)
-If each point $x\in X$ is a non-wandering point, then the homeomorphism $\varphi$ is called {\it non-wandering}.
+If each point $x\in X$ is a non-wandering point, then the homeomorphism $\varphi$ is called non-wandering.

 Let $\sigma: V\to V$ be an automorphism of finite order of the $G$-coherent variety $V$, such that the representation (\ref{eq3}) is $\ast$-coherent.
 Then the crossed product